 - Driving behavior which is general (acceleration and speeds are driven).

-So, depending on an individual, which range to be bought or available for buying a car?
-But the fact is also stated that 80 percent of German citizens do not cover more than 40 kilometres per day by car.
+So, depending on an individual, which ranges to be bought or available for buying a car?
+But the fact is also stated that 80 percent of German citizens do not cover more than 40 kilometers per day by car.

 - Charging plugs, charging time and charging stations

-A uniform global standard for electric car charging plugs has not been provided as a solution but still in the process of emerging.
-For the moment, various set of different plugs are used for charging electric cars.
-“Schucko plug” is normally used for household sockets where it can be charged at home or many charging stations.
+A uniform global standard for electric car charging plugs has not been provided as a solution but is still in the process of emerging.
+For the moment, various sets of different plugs are used for charging electric cars.
+“Schucko plug” is normally used for household sockets where it can be charged at home or at many charging stations.

 Charging time is also a major factor where it takes four to ten hours for current models.